 2. Who makes up ASUCI?

 ASUCI is a tripartite system of government that consists of the Executive, Legislative and Judicial Branches.
-Please see the Organizational Chart for more specific information.

 3. How do I become involved in ASUCI?

 ASUCI is filled with several positions and opportunities to get involved.
 Applications are available at the beginning of every quarter or on a rolling basis throughout the year on the ASUCI website – www.asuci.uci.edu – and any student is welcome to stop by the ASUCI Offices for more information and talk directly with any of your executive officers.

 Most commissions have established a two-part process for the same.
 This includes filling in an application followed by a short interview.
 After the interview, you will be notified by an official email of the final decision for your application.

 In order to find out the most appropriate position for you, you might want to go to our website — www.asuci.uci.edu.
 When you scroll down the first page, you could find a part called “application”.
 All the available position will be shown there.
 It will always be updated.
 In order to see all the positions in ASUCI, you could go over it under the Branches part on our website.

 4. What services does ASUCI provide?

 - Discount Tickets: ASUCI often provides discounted tickets to many attractions and hotspots around Southern California as like to Universal Studios, Knotts Berry Farm, Disneyland, San Diego Zoo, Legoland etc. All this and much more from the front desk of the ASUCI office!

 - Shuttle Service and Transportation: ASUCI has been a harbinger of transportation and has provided shuttles for the students of UCI ever since 1987 all around campus.
 Check http://www.shuttle.uci.edu for schedules and maps.